nextgraph-org/nextgraph-rs/ng-sdk-js/README.md

 The API is divided in 4 parts:

-- the wallet API that gives access to the local data, once the user has opened their wallet
+- the wallet API that lets user open and change their wallet and use its credentials
 - the LocalVerifier API to open the documents locally
 - the RemoteVerifier API that is connecting to the ngd server and runs the verifier on the server.
 - a special mode of operation for ngd called `Headless` where all the users of that server have given full control of their data, to the server.